-Several white dwarfs have also been observed to pulsate in several periods simultaneously.
-Particularly interesting are a few cases where it has been possible to measure the change in oscillation period with time, as a result of the evolution of the stars.
+In other stars, the excitation is caused by a conversion of thermal to oscillation energy, the star effectively acting as a heat engine.
+An interesting case are the pulsating compact stars, i.e. white dwarfs (see Chapter 16) and the so-called subdwarf B stars, which generally pulsate in several periods simultaneously.
+Particularly interesting are cases of white dwarfs where it has been possible to measure the change in oscillation period with time, as a result of the evolution of the stars.